fabioperez/cheat-sheets/python/Effective-Python-summary.md

 ### Item 16: Consider Generators Instead of Returning Lists

 * When creating a function that returns a large sequence of results, consider using a generator instead of a list.

+### Item 20: Use `None` and Docstrings to Specify Dynamic Default Arguments

+* Default arguments are evaluated only during the function definition when a module is loaded.

+* Don't use dynamic values (functions, lists, dicts) as default arguments.

+* Instead, use a default value of `None`, and inside the function modify the argument value if it is `None`.

 ## 6. Built-in Modules